 Sommeliers generally don’t like heavily oaked chardonnays.
 They generally lack acidity and overpower delicate flavors.
 They also make foodstuffs taste saltier then they actually are.
 There is nothing more cringing then a restaurant patron enjoying Japanese bluefin toro delicately seasoning with Himalayan sea salt and drinking a California chardonnay that has 100% new French oak and 100% malo…and then comments that the food was too salty… If oaky, buttery chardonnays are your preferred white, stick with richer dishes that have heavy cream sauces.

-Pop a big bowl of popcorn.
+The Popcorn Pop a big bowl of popcorn.
 Separate it into three bowls.
 Leave one bowl unsalted.
 The second bowl should be seasoned with moderate salt and butter.
 The third bowl, aggressively seasoned with salt and butter to the point where it is offensive to your palate—it should taste like a cow’s salt lick.

 The Chardonnay